Progress report for RGR20-003

 The recent completion of SARE Professional + Producer grant OW15-031, Seven Trees, Seven Practices: Demonstrating Agroforestry in the Western Pacific, resulted in the development of several agroforestry systems on Guam that focused on cultivating fruit trees integrated with short-term crops within a 400 square meter plot.
 The systems emphasized on utilization of renewable resources, technological devices (irrigation systems), and conservation practices that aim to sustain water quality and quality, and enhance soil quality and tilth.
 Plots consisted of traditional and newer varieties of truck crops, which is important to increase diversity for producers and choices for consumers.
 Many producers concentrate on production, thus resulting in a lack of a clear understanding of the ever-changing consumer wants and needs (ATTRA, 1999).

 In this proposal, we aim to improve the developed agroforest system (located at the University of Guam) derived from SARE Professional + Producer grant OW15-031 to provide as a long-term model.
-We look to expand the concepts of this model, and develop similar models in the neighboring Micronesian islands of Majuro (RMI), and Pohnpei (FSM).
-Specific sites chosen for this project on respective neighboring islands will need to be assessed along with available resources as to what crops are important to a specific community and appropriate for planting in a given site’s micro-climate.
+We look to expand the concepts of this model, and develop similar models in 1 or 2 local farms of Guam.
+Specific sites chosen for this projects will need to be assessed along with available resources as to what crops are important to the community and appropriate for planting in a given site’s micro-climate.

 Development and maintenance of small-scale agroforestry systems can support families with local food, and possibly increase profits for current and future producers of the region.
 Integrating trees into the agricultural landscape has the potential to impact the local economy through increasing economic stability, diversification of local products and economies, diversification of rural skills, improved food security, improvements to the environment (both cultural and biological), and landscape diversification (Smith, 2010).